Max Poglia’s bags are never alike.

 I really love the work of RECOUTURE in Japan, especially their early work and their skills to replace classic sneakers' body/soles for refined leather and workwear soles.
 Another amazing leathercraft work that I can’t just not mention, even if there's nothing new, is my collaboration with local artisan Simone Taddei in Florence, who is the third generation in his craft, to introduce a small and very limited line of exquisite, highly polished leather goods in Poglia’s signature Weather Aged and Natural finish.

-We have no doubt that POGLIA is creating the vintage of tomorrow.
+We have no doubt that POGLIA is creating a timeless perspective for tomorrow.

 More designs that embrace time and traditions here.